 The Map Archives include a variety of maps created for many different purposes, and collected over the years from donations and purchases.
-The archives contain more than 15,000 items, many of which are currently available in our online catalog.
+The archives contain thousands of items, many of which are currently available in our online catalog.

 The archives include